 - Lack of clarity about their environment, including the home.

 - Frustration from their leash and collar.
-Especially, if we regularly drag them closer towards things, they are uncomfortable with.
+Especially if we regularly drag them closer toward things they are uncomfortable with.

 - Interpreted obedience instead of literal obedience—that’s a whole separate discussion.